nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-06-27-customise-the-colours-in-team-foundation-server-2013-agile-planning-tools/index.md

 ---
 title: Customise the colours in Team Foundation Server 2013 Agile Planning Tools
+description: "Learn how to customize colors in Team Foundation Server 2013 Agile Planning Tools for better visibility and organization of work items.
+Enhance your workflow now!"
 date: 2013-06-27
 creator: Martin Hinshelwood
 id: "9682"